LimZiJia/tp/docs/UserGuide.md

 ### Saving the data

-Housekeeping Hub data are saved in the hard disk automatically after any command that changes the data.
+HouseKeeping Hub data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-Housekeeping Hub data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+HouseKeeping Hub data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 If you wish to load our sample data, you must delete the existing `addressbook.json` from the stated location and restart the app.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, Housekeeping Hub will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, HouseKeeping Hub will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the Housekeeping Hub to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Furthermore, certain edits can cause the HouseKeeping Hub to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 [:arrow_up_small:](#table-of-contents)